ritabradley/algos-grider/README.md

-# AlgoCasts
+# Algos-Grider

-Companion repo to a course on Udemy.com
+Student repo to a @StephenGrider course on Udemy.com